 The RLHs were composed of a provincial style Weymann body (built in Addlestone, Surrey), mounted on an AEC chassis (built at Southall, Middlesex).
 See the Technical Specification page for more details.

-Fifty of the 76 RLHs were painted green and used in the Country Area of London Transport, and some to its successor London Country.
-The remaining twenty-six were painted red for use in the Central Area of London Transport.
+Most of the 76 RLHs were painted green and used in the Country Area of London Transport, and some to its successor London Country.
+A minority were painted red for use in the Central Area of London Transport.
 See the London Transport Operations page for more details of routes and garages during this period.